tdreyno/awardwinningfjords/source/2012/03/21/canvas-hit-tracking.html.markdown

 I could go further and try things out with arcs, empty stroked rectangles, donuts and semi-transparent images, but it would work exactly the same.

-There's plenty of room for caching, memorization and other optimizations in this system, but conceptually this is common approach.
+There's plenty of room for caching, memoization and other optimizations in this system, but conceptually this is common approach.
 I hope this was enlightening.